XHPLA-FM

-XHPLA-FM is a radio station in Aguascalientes City, Aguascalientes, Mexico.
+XHPLA-FM is a radio station in Aguascalientes, Aguascalientes, Mexico.
 Broadcasting on 91.3 FM, XHPLA-FM is owned by Radio Universal and carries a regional Mexican format known as La Mexicana.

 History

 XEPLA-AM 860 received its concession on January 12, 1979.
 It was originally located in Pabellón de Arteaga.

 The station migrated to FM after being authorized to do so in December 2011.